 My first cameras

-My photography journey really started when I was about to turn 15.
+My photography journey started when I was about to turn 15.
 My (late) father asked me what I wanted for my birthday, and I asked for a camera.
-I remember I’d always been fascinated by photos, and frequently looked at our old family photos.
+I remember I had always been fascinated by photos, and frequently looked at our old family photos.

-Years later, my husband gave me a new digital camera (we had one already since we got married) for Christmas.
-It was a nice compact camera, a Sony Cybershot.
-I was very happy with it for a long time until 2013, when we were in Italy and I wanted to take photos of mountains.
-I was quite unhappy with all those photos because the camera didn’t agree with what I wanted to do.
+Years later, my husband gave me a new digital camera (we had one already since we got married) for Christmas – a nice compact camera, a Sony Cybershot.
+I was very happy with it for a long time until 2013 when we were in Italy and I wanted to take photos of the mountains.
+I was unhappy with all those photos because the camera didn’t agree with what I wanted to capture.
 That was the year when I decided to get a system camera.
-I bought an entry-level Canon DSLR that autumn and started learning photography.
+I bought an entry-level Canon DSLR that autumn and started learning more about photography.

-Later I started seeing information about mirrorless cameras, how they were smaller and lighter, and I was very interested.
-I’m not a large person, and I don’t want to carry heavy stuff if I don’t really have to.
+Later I started seeing information about mirrorless cameras, how they were smaller and lighter, which caught my interest.
+I’m not a large person, and I don’t want to carry heavy stuff if I don’t have to.
 I’ve since learned that DSLRs perform better in low light (NOT the Canon I had, though!) and some other things, but after buying a mirrorless camera, I enjoy photography a lot more.
 I take the camera with me everywhere and I simply take more photos.

 I now shoot with a lovely Olympus OM-D camera and I’m very happy with it.

 What photography niche am I interested in?

 I love landscapes, nature, and the sea.
 I’d love to learn to take good landscape photos, but it’s quite complex if you want to do it well.
 It also has a lot to do with being at the right place at the right time to get the right light.
 There’s also lots to learn about composition when making landscape photos – and I’m not there yet.
 I do take photos of landscapes, as you can see above, but most of them are not so good.